BabyCakes13/Simple-Multilayer-Perceptron/README.md

         squared_mean_error = squared_mean_error / len(self.__neurons)
         return squared_mean_error
 ```
+## Implementation Details

+I have tried to keep the implementation as simple and as structured as possible.
+Of course, there is room for improvement.
+For now I have the following project structure:

 ## Experiments

 After I have put my network on place, I have started experimenting with different learning rates, network structures and activation functions.